lrperki2/Project3/data_channel_is_lifestyle.md

 **Explanation:** A random forest model is an ensemble learning method where many trees are fitted and their results are averaged.
-The basic concept is that given a sample, that sample is resampled in the same manner as the original repeatedly.
-The samples are taken with replacement, so that duplicate observations may be present, and some observations may be omitted.
-A tree is then trained on each sample, called a bootstrap sample, using a random subset of the variables.
+The basic concept is that given a sample, that sample is resampled in the same manner as the original, repeatedly.
+The samples, called bootstrap samples, are taken with replacement, so that duplicate observations may be present, and some observations may be omitted.
+A tree is then trained on each sample, using a random subset of the variables.
 This is done to reduce variance; if a dominant predictor is present most of the trees will use the same first splits, and will be highly correlated.
-After all of the predictions are done, the final predictions are the average of all the individual tree predictions, or if using classification, the final prediction is the majority vote by all trees.
+After all of the predictions are done, the final predictions are the average of all individual tree predictions, or if using classification, the final prediction is the majority vote by all trees.

 Before fitting the tree model, a random number generator seed is first set to reproduce the random aspects of the training.
 The `train()`